 The park also encompasses several other mountains over 2,000 meters high, for example, Volujak, Bioč, and Lelija.
-Directly across the border in Montenegro and neighboring Sutjeska lies Durmitor National Park, which is one of the greatest Balkan national parks and a UNESCO World Heritage Site.
+Directly across the border in Montenegro and neighboring Sutjeska lies Durmitor National Park, one of the most fantastic Balkan national parks and a UNESCO World Heritage Site.

 Sutjeska National Park, not incidentally, is also home to an area of immense natural significance.
 The Perućica Forest Reserve is included on UNESCO’s Tentative List for consideration as a World Heritage Site.

-This forest area is so important because it’s one of only two surviving old-growth forests in Europe.
+This forest area is essential because it’s one of only two surviving old-growth forests in Europe.
+Numerous trees are 300 years old or even older, while the forest’s age is estimated at 20,000 years.
 It’s also Europe’s largest nature reserve of its kind.
-Numerous trees are 300 years old or even older, while the age of the forest itself is estimated at 20,000 years.

 Three large rivers form the main waterways through this majestic park.
-The Piva and Drina Rivers make up its northwestern boundary, while the Sutjeska River—the national park’s namesake—is the main river basin within the park.
-Additionally, there are also nine glacial lakes, most notably gorgeous Orlovačko Lake.
+The Piva and Drina Rivers make up its northwestern boundary, while the Sutjeska River—the national park’s namesake—is the central river basin within the park.
+There are also nine glacial lakes, most notably the gorgeous Orlovačko Lake.

-The mountains, lakes and ancient forests harbor a wide variety of wildlife.
-Patient and/or lucky visitors might spot Balkan chamois, boar, wolves, brown bears or golden eagles.
-Other outdoor activities in Sutjeska National Park include whitewater rafting, rock climbing and fishing.
-Additionally, Sutjeska is also one of the best hiking destinations in the Balkans.
+The mountains, lakes, and ancient forests harbor a wide variety of wildlife.
+Patients and lucky visitors might spot Balkan chamois, boar, wolves, brown bears, or golden eagles.
+Other outdoor activities in Sutjeska National Park include whitewater rafting, rock climbing, and fishing.
+Additionally, Sutjeska is also one of the best-hiking destinations in the Balkans.

 Kozara National Park

-It consists of rolling meadows, dense woodlands and low hills, none of which exceed 1,000 meters in height.
-Nicknamed the “Green Beauty of Krajina”, Kozara National Park is a fantastic outdoor destination throughout the entire year.
+It consists of rolling meadows, dense woodlands, and low hills, none exceeding 1,000 meters in height.
+Nicknamed the “Green Beauty of Krajina,” Kozara National Park is a fantastic outdoor destination throughout the year.

-The verdant hills offer various outdoor activities in summer, ranging from mountain biking and rock climbing to hiking, hunting and herb picking, while winter comes with excellent winter sports opportunities.
-Waterfalls roar in spring and fall brings amazing autumn colors.
+The verdant hills offer various outdoor activities in summer, ranging from mountain biking and rock climbing to hiking, hunting, and herb picking, while winter comes with excellent winter sports opportunities.
+Waterfalls roar in spring, and fall brings impressive autumn colors.